MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 ms.date: 09/04/2018
 ---

-# Setting up the Host Guardian Service for Always Encrypted in SQL Server
+# Setting up the Host Guardian Service for Always Encrypted with secure enclaves in SQL Server

+>Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, SQL Server 2019

-[Always Encrypted with secure enclaves](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-enclaves) in SQL Server vNext is a feature designed to enable confidential computations on sensitive data stored in a database.
+[Always Encrypted with secure enclaves](https://docs.microsoft.com/sql/relational-databases/security/encryption/always-encrypted-enclaves) in SQL Server 2019 CTP 2.0 is a feature designed to enable confidential computations on sensitive data stored in a database.
-The Host Guardian Service plays an important role in keeping your data safe when a secure enclave, configured for Always Encrypted, is a virtualization-based security (VBS) memory enclave.
+The Host Guardian Service (HGS) plays an important role in keeping your data safe when a secure enclave, configured for Always Encrypted, is a virtualization-based security (VBS) memory enclave.
 The security of a VBS memory enclave depends on the security of the Windows Hypervisor and, more broadly, the security of the machine hosting SQL Server.

-Therefore, before a database client application permits the VBS memory enclave used for Always Encrypted to perform computations on sensitive data, the application must attest with a trusted Host Guardian Service.
+Therefore, before a database client application permits the VBS memory enclave used for Always Encrypted to perform computations on sensitive data, the application must attest with a trusted HGS.
 Attestation proves the machine hosting SQL Server, which contains the enclave, is in the correct state and can be trusted.
 For the rest of this topic, we'll refer to the machine hosting SQL Server as simply the host machine.